 To identify recurring abnormal behavior, we focus on anomaly types with multiple instances.
-In Figure \ref{fig:results:rq5:ics}, we illustrate examples of these candidate types for the univariate (\ref{fig:rq5:ics:3}, \ref{fig:rq5:ics:5}) and multivariate case (\ref{fig:rq5:ams-ses:1}, \ref{fig:rq5:ams-ses:4}).
+In Figure \ref{fig:results:rq5:ics}, we illustrate examples of these type candidates for the univariate (\ref{fig:rq5:ics:3}, \ref{fig:rq5:ics:5}) and multivariate case (\ref{fig:rq5:ams-ses:1}, \ref{fig:rq5:ams-ses:4}).
 While the univariate "near flat or flat signal" anomaly type (\#3) shows nearly identical behavior across both instances, the "anomalous day phase" type (\#5) exhibits greater diversity.
 In the initial instance, the warm-up phase involves a step increase followed by a rise in daytime temperature, while in the third instance of the "anomalous day phase" anomaly, a daytime drop occurs after achieving the target temperature.

-Using the same methodology in the multivariate case for AMS-SES readings as described in Section \ref{results:rq4:mv}, we present two instances of recurring anomalous behavior candidates, namely anomaly types "$CO^2$ peak" (\#1) and "temperature and $CO^2$ peak with relative humidity drop" (\#4), in Figure \ref{fig:rq5:ams-ses:1} and \ref{fig:rq5:ams-ses:4}.
+Using the same methodology in the multivariate case for AMS-SES readings as described in Section \ref{results:rq4:mv}, we present two instances of recurring anomalous behavior, namely anomaly types "$CO^2$ peak" (\#1) and "temperature and $CO^2$ peak with relative humidity drop" (\#4), in Figure \ref{fig:rq5:ams-ses:1} and \ref{fig:rq5:ams-ses:4}.
 In both cases, the anomaly is observable and shows similar behavior across the instances, but we lack evidence to assert consistent underlying causes across instances.
-Labeling these instances as the same anomaly type requires a more in-depth analysis of the candidates and their root causes, a task to which we will dedicate our focus in future research.
+Labeling these instances as the same anomaly type requires a more in-depth analysis of the anomalies and their root causes, a task we leave for future research.